Symmetric Entropy-Constrained Video Coding for Machines: Introduction

+A natural first attempt is task-coupled supervised training.
 To reconstruct machine-vision-friendly videos, most existing methods~\cite{end2endFeatureCompression_multiscale1, end2endFeatureCompression_multiscale2, sheng2023lvvc} bridge the upstream codec with specific downstream task models and jointly optimize with the loss functions of different tasks, as shown in Fig.~\ref{figure-first}(b).
 However, this requires retraining the entire upstream codec or downstream models for each new task, resulting in significant computational and time costs.
 Meanwhile, some parameter-efficient fine-tuning (PEFT) strategies are introduced to adapt codecs to new downstream tasks with lower cost~\cite{sfma}.
 Nonetheless, most of them still rely on the labeled data and supervised training process for specific downstream tasks, limiting their generalization in multi-task scenarios.